tristin/akka-sdk/samples/java-choreography-saga-quickstart/README.md

 This sample demonstrates how to implement a Choreography Saga in Kalix.

-This project explores the usage of [Event Sourced Entities](https://docs.kalix.io/java/event-sourced-entities.html), [Value Entities](https://docs.kalix.io/java/value-entity.html), [Actions](https://docs.kalix.io/java/actions.html) and [Timers](https://docs.kalix.io/java/timers.html).
+This project explores the usage of [Event Sourced Entities](https://docs.kalix.io/java/event-sourced-entities.html), [Key Value Entities](https://docs.kalix.io/java/value-entity.html), [Actions](https://docs.kalix.io/java/actions.html) and [Timers](https://docs.kalix.io/java/timers.html).

 Actions are used in two different contexts in this sample: